 LOOP - Extension to Common Lisp Loop to iterate over all the tuples of a query via a loop clause.
-Loop Clause type-spec An optional type-spec either simple or destructured, as defined in the grammar for loop-clauses in the ANSI Standard for Common Lisp.

-'''

-\{ \texttt{as} \mid \texttt{for} \} \ \textit{var} \ [\textit{type-spec}] \ \texttt{being} \ \{ \texttt{each} \mid \texttt{the} \} \ \{ \texttt{record} \mid \texttt{records} \mid \texttt{tuple} \mid \texttt{tuples} \}

-'''
+Loop Clause

-A d-var-spec, as defined in the grammar for loop-clauses in the ANSI Standard for Common Lisp.
-This allows for the usual loop-style destructuring.

-An sql expression that represents an SQL query which is expected to return a (possibly empty) result set, where each tuple has as many attributes as function takes arguments.

-database An optional database object.
+var A d-var-spec, as defined in the grammar for loop-clauses in the ANSI Standard for Common Lisp.
+This allows for the usual loop-style destructuring. type-spec An optional type-spec either simple or destructured, as defined in the grammar for loop-clauses in the ANSI Standard for Common Lisp. query An sql expression that represents an SQL query which is expected to return a (possibly empty) result set, where each tuple has as many attributes as function takes arguments. database An optional database object .
 This will default to the value of default-database.